-Sun Mountain Zen offers a meditation program at the Woodford Correctional Centre.
+Sun Mountain Zen offers a mindfulness program at a Correctional Centre.
 Meditation has long been recognised as an effective discipline and mindfulness practice that, when exercised on a regular basis, enhances practitioners ability to self regulate impulses and recognise mental conditioning.
 Meditation and Mindfulness training as a rehabilitation practice is designed to focus on the ability to self-control and to mitigate harmful impulses regardless of a practitioners raw intelligence or IQ.

-Sun Mountain Zen also teaches a Self and Social Awareness course to Prisoners in Brisbane.
+Sun Mountain Zen also teaches a Self and Social Awareness course to Prisoners.
 This program is a mindfulness-based emotional intelligence course specifically addressing self-transformation and personal development for incarcerated adults and youth.

 The curriculum, which has been designed by the Prison Mindfulness Institute in the United States, teaches the following modules:

 - Resourcing self when triggered through state shifting.

 - Understanding physical and emotional pain.

 - Taking radical responsibility and shifting our allegiance away from being right.

 - Justifying and blaming.

 - Nonviolent communication.